-These cabins were built in 1985 and can accommodate up to 8 people
+These cabins were built in 1985 and can accommodate up to seven people

 each.
-There are 2 bedrooms on the main floor each with three twin beds.
+There are two bedrooms on the main floor with a total of five twin beds.

 The loft has two twin beds.
 The cabins are located approximately 100 feet